 A: Most favorite - Yes!
 Least Favorite - Can't.
 There is nothing that "can't" be done.
 Either someone doesn't want to do it - or they don't know how.

 Q: How does your personality change when you look through the camera?

-A: I become more focused, when generally I'm not - except in golf.
+A: I become more focused, when generally I'm not.

 Q: How do you feel about missed shots which cannot be recreated?